nicoloesch/segmentation_utils/README.md

 ## Acknowledgement

-This repo is an alteration of [labelme](https://github.com/wkentaro/labelme "Labelme Github")
+This repo is inspired by [labelme](https://github.com/wkentaro/labelme "Labelme Github").